 That mystic Tau was marked in baptism on the foreheads of those initiated in the Mysteries (Tertullian De Praescript.
 Haeret. cap.40 vol.2, p.54).
 Layard identified the CROSS with the SUN (Nineveh and Babylon p.
 211).
-The Tau was used as an amulet over the heart (Wilkinson vol.1, p.365).
+The Tau was used as an amulet over the heart (Wilkinson John Gardiner.
+Manners and Customs of the Ancient Egyptians.
+First Series. vol.1, p.365).
 It was marked on the official garments of the pagan priests; it was carried by kings in their hand, as a token of their dignity or authority.
 Vestal virgins of pagan Rome wore it suspended from their necklaces as the nuns do today (Pere Lafitan, Moeurs des Sauvages Ameriquains, vol.1, p.442).
-The cross was suspended from a necklace in the 15th century BC (Wilkinson, vol.1, p.376).
+The CROSS was suspended from a necklace in the 15th century BC (Wilkinson, vol.1, p.376).

 But Nimrod worship spread throughout the ancient world.
 Nimrod-reborn as Tammuz was associated with the Tau symbol in the pre-Christian, pagan worship of the ancient Babylonians, Orientals, Philistines, Egyptians.
 It crept into what became the Roman Catholic Church and then was adopted by the various Protestant denominations.
 The pagan Tau now adorns most church buildings and priestly costumes – just as it did in the ancient, pagan world!
-But it never adorned Christ, the Apostles or the membership of the original New Testament Church.
+But it never adorned Christ, the apostles or Christians.

 To argue that this heathen symbol "is now okay to use and honor in worship because the meaning now points to Christ," ignores the fact that Jesus Christ and the apostles and the original New Testament Church never worshipped or revered the CROSS (they saw it for what it was – a pagan symbol and a cruel instrument of death), but is also to ignore the words of Jeremiah the prophet – "Thus saith the LORD, Learn not the way of the heathen" (Jeremiah 10:2, KJV).